TNT Sports (United Kingdom): Football coverage

 BT Sport has carried the Premier League since its launch; as of the 2020–21 season, BT Sport holds rights to around 52 live matches per-season, including 32 Saturday matches with 12:30 p.m. kickoffs, and 20 midweek fixtures scheduled around the winter break in January and February.

 On 9 November 2013, BT announced a £897 million deal with UEFA to broadcast the Champions League and Europa League exclusively on BT Sport from the 2015–16 season for three years.
 The deal ended two decades of the competition being broadcast free-to-air on ITV, although BT stated that the finals of both competitions and at least one match per season involving each participating British team would still be broadcast free-to-air (doing so via the BT Sport Showcase channel).
+TNT will show the event until 2027, after which the rights will move to streaming services Amazon Prime and Paramount+.

 For the 2016–17 season, BT Sport premiered the studio programme BT Sport Score, which airs on Saturday matchdays and competes primarily with Sky's Soccer Saturday.

 BT Sport has held rights to the National League since 2013, which were most recently renewed in 2020; BT Sport carries a weekly match on Saturdays, and the weekly National League highlights show.
 It has also carried the FA Trophy and FA Vase matches.

 It has also carried France's Ligue 1 since 2013, and Italy's Serie A (which most recently returned to the network in 2021).

 On 15 February 2024, it was announced that TNT Sports had agreed a four-year deal with the Football Association to show the FA Cup from the 2025–26 season.
-BT Sport had previously aired the competition from its launch until 2020–21., after which BT Sport's share of the rights had transferred to ITV.
+BT Sport had previously aired the competition from its launch until 2020–21, after which BT Sport's share of the rights had transferred to ITV.

 From 2015 to 2020, BT Sport held exclusive live coverage of the FA Community Shield.
 From 2021, these rights transferred to ITV but moved to TNT Sports in 2025.